 During more than six years of teaching Mindfulness Based Stress Management courses for the Penn Program for Mindfulness (UPenn Health System), I learned that some students in each class were suffering from Post Traumatic Stress, depression, anxiety, panic disorder or related conditions.
 This awareness prompted me

-- to enroll in a 3-year Somatic Experiencing® training program (based on the groundbreaking work of Dr. Peter Levine),
+- to become a Somatic Experiencing® Practitioner (3 year training based on the groundbreaking work of Dr. Peter Levine)

 - to become a Certified Trauma Professional, and